abcdesktopio/docs/opsdocs/docs/core/pyos.md

 # pyos

-oc.pyos is the application server for abcdesktop.io. os.py is python script based an cherrypy framework and listen tcp port 8000. os.py dameon waits for json request from the javascript web client scripts, and implements methods :
+oc.pyos is the application server for abcdesktop.io. os.py is python script based on cherrypy framework and listen tcp port 8000. os.py daemon waits for json request from the javascript web client scripts, and implements methods :

 - 'login' : Request a login session, create a new user container if it does not exist.
 - 'getkeyinfo' : Return the public key from a provider